upenn-libraries/finding_aids/README.md

 This will run the [vagrant/Vagrantfile](vagrant/Vagrantfile) which will bring up an Ubuntu VM and run the Ansible script which will provision a single node Docker Swarm behind nginx with a self-signed certificate to mimic a load balancer.
 Your hosts file will be modified; the domain `finding-aid-discovery-dev.library.upenn.edu` will be added and mapped to the Ubuntu VM.
 Once the Ansible script has completed and the Docker Swarm is deployed you can access the application by navigating to [https://finding-aid-discovery-dev.library.upenn.edu](https://finding-aid-discovery-dev.library.upenn.edu).

+During the provisioning process, you will be asked for you library Active Directory credentials in order to pull application secrets from HashiCorp Vault.
+If this doesn't work, contact the Ops team to ensure your access in Vault is properly configured.

 #### Stopping

 To stop the development environment, from the `vagrant` directory run: